polkadot-fellows/RFCs/text/0167-snowbridge-circuit-breakers.md

 The limit refills continuously.
 Each transfer uses up capacity equal to its amount.
 Used capacity frees up again gradually, at a steady rate that clears a full cap in 24 hours.
 A transfer goes through if it fits in the remaining capacity.
 If it does not fit, only that transfer is held.
 The asset is not locked as a whole.
 Other transfers of the same asset keep going through as long as they fit.
 A held transfer goes through once enough capacity has come back.

 For example, with a cap of 5 per 24 hours: a transfer of 3 goes through (used = 3), a transfer of 1 goes through (used = 4), and a further transfer of 3 does not fit and is held.
-Used capacity drains back at 5 per 24 hours, so after about 10 hours it has dropped to 2 and the held 3 fits.
+Used capacity drains back at 5 per 24 hours, about 1 unit every 5 hours, so if nothing else goes through, after about 10 hours it has dropped from 4 to 2 and the held 3 fits.

 This limits the rate, not the amount in a calendar day.
 Starting from full capacity, one cap can go through at once and another cap refills over the following 24 hours, so up to 2× cap can pass in the first 24 hours after a quiet period.
 After that it is one cap per 24 hours.